YosysHQ/yosys/README.md

 including a manual that even describes some of the Yosys internals:
 - https://yosyshq.net/yosys/documentation.html

-The directory `guidelines` contains additional information for people interested in using the Yosys C++ APIs.

 Users interested in formal verification might want to use the formal verification front-end for Yosys, SymbiYosys:
 - https://symbiyosys.readthedocs.io/en/latest/